mjacobus/mjacobus.github.io/_posts/2015-03-11-how-to-suppress-specific-phpmd-warnings.md

 - UnusedLocalVariable
 - UnusedPrivateMethod

-Here are some NCSS related (not sure if they work), for by the time of this writting they were commented:
+Here are some NCSS related (not sure if they work), for by the time of this writing they were commented:

 - NcssMethodCount
 - NcssTypeCount